-“It’s really hard to get things to mix when using a lab-on-a-chip,” said Remmi Danae Baker, doctoral candidate in material science and engineering, Penn State.
+“It’s really hard to get things to mix when using a lab-on-a-chip,” said Remmi Danae Baker, a doctoral candidate in material science and engineering, Penn State.
 “These microtori, because they are active materials and move on their own, could be used to aid in micromixing.”

-The researchers manufacture these donuts using a Nanoscribe Photonic Professional GT machine that allows creation of the 3, 7 or 14 micrometer donuts with printed features of up to 200 nanometers.
+The researchers manufacture these donuts using a Nanoscribe Photonic Professional GT machine that allows the creation of the 3, 7 or 14 micrometer donuts with printed features of up to 200 nanometers.
 Spider silk is 3 to 10 micrometers in diameter.
 The Nanoscribe uses precise laser technology and specially designed photoresists to achieve this.

 “We create two different designs, horizontal and vertical,” said Baker.
 “Horizontal tori are printed flat on the supporting glass slide, glazed with nickel and then platinum.
 Vertical tori are 3D printed upright and are then dipped in nickel and platinum.”